-Indian custodian and the child's tribe.35 The ICWA gives indigent parents or Indian custodians the right to court-appointed counsel in any involuntary removal, placement or termination proceeding.36 In involuntary proceedings, the parties also have the right to examine all reports or other documents filed with the court on which any decision may be based.37 Furthermore, a state court cannot order an involuntary foster care placement unless it determines that the parent's or Indian custodian's continued custody of the child is likely to result in serious emotional or physical damage to the child.38 The determination must also meet the clear and convincing standard and be based on evidence that includes testimony from at least one qualified expert witness.39 In order to terminate parental rights or initiate foster care placement in regard to an Indian child, a state court must ensure that active efforts have been taken to provide remedial services and rehabilitative programs to Indian parents and custodians in order to prevent the breakup of the Indian family.40
+Involuntary Proceedings.
+First, the party seeking foster care placement or the termination of parental rights must provide notice of the proceedings to the parent or Indian custodian and the child's tribe.
+35 ICWA gives indigent parents or Indian custodians the right to court-appointed counsel in any involuntary removal, placement or termination proceeding.36 In involuntary proceedings, the parties also have the right to examine all reports or other documents filed with the court on which any decision may be based.37 Furthermore, a state court cannot order an involuntary foster care placement unless it determines that the parent's or Indian custodian's continued custody of the child is likely to result in serious emotional or physical damage to the child.38 The determination must also meet the clear and convincing standard and be based on evidence that includes testimony from at least one qualified expert witness.39 In order to terminate parental rights or initiate foster care placement in regard to an Indian child, a state court must ensure that "active efforts" have been taken to provide remedial services and rehabilitative programs to Indian parents and custodians in order to prevent the breakup of the Indian family.
+40 The state of the law, as reflected in a recent Maryland opinion, is that active efforts involve assisting a parent through the steps of a rehabilitation program; simply requiring a parent to implement a program on his or her own is merely a "reasonable" effort and fails to satisfy ICWA.41

 Adoptive Placements.
-The ICWA also addresses adoption.
-The ICWA establishes an order of preference for adoptive placement of an Indian child under state law, "in the absence of good cause to the contrary," that looks to placing a child with extended family members, other members of the tribe or Indian families.41 Also, the ICWA establishes a placement preference plan to be followed in foster care and preadoptive placements.42 Tribes may establish a different order of preference by resolution, to be followed in the aforementioned placements.43
+ICWA also addresses adoption.
+ICWA establishes an order of preference for adoptive placement of an Indian child under state law, "in the absence of good cause to the contrary," that looks to placing a child with extended family members, other members of the tribe or Indian families.42 Also, ICWA establishes a placement preference plan to be followed in foster care and preadoptive placements.43 Tribes may establish a different order of preference by resolution, to be followed in the aforementioned placements.44

 Proposed Legislation.
-Although there have been attempts to amend the ICWA in earlier Congresses,44 no legislative proposals to amend the Indian Child Welfare Act were introduced in the 109th Congress.
+Although there have been attempts to amend ICWA in earlier Congresses, 45 no legislative proposals to amend the act have been introduced in the 110th Congress.